 - 2-2.
 The next Recreation Revitalized project should be directed to the Jim Archdekin Recreation Centre.
-Subject to onsite land availability and subsequent staff reviews, the project should explore enlarging the indoor aquatics centre, developing a fitness centre and adding multipurpose program space.
+Subject to onsite land availability and subsequent staff reviews, the project should explore enlarging the indoor aquatics centre, developing a fitness centre and adding multi-purpose program space.
 The potential to twin the arena should be explored in favour of consolidating and relocating other single pad arenas per PRMP Initiative #6-16. - Longer-term Recreation Revitalized projects should consider the Greenbriar, Terry Miller and Ellen Mitchell Recreation Centres. - 2-3.
+Conduct site and building-specific investigations at the Kiwanis Youth Centre for Excellence with a supporting financial analysis to explore opportunities to allow for a greater degree of community and youth programs, while also maintaining and increasing access to its pool.
+Consideration should be given to the feasibility and financial implications of carrying out an expansion of the building's footprint. - 2-4.
+Undertake a comprehensive review of parks and recreation amenities at the Flower City Community Campus through a master planning exercise, including potential to acquire adjacent lands, determine the best configuration of onsite amenities, and explore opportunities to add new or different multi-purpose amenities to reach more residents. - 2-5.
 Formalize a capital renewal initiative branded as 'Parks Revitalized' to improve existing parks that are aging, priority neighbourhoods or serving intensification areas and MTSAs.
 Park renewal projects should consider asset management plans, population growth and socio-demographic characteristics within a park's service area, accessibility and inclusion, alignment with land use planning objectives, and other factors.
-Potential park candidates include, but are not limited to: - Eldorado Park, including developing a major splash pad and reviewing either the decommission or total revitalization of the outdoor pool upon the end of its lifecycle, supported through the requisite business case. - 2-4.
-Undertake a review of parks and recreation amenities at the Flower City Community Campus, including potential to acquire adjacent lands, determine the best configuration of onsite amenities, and explore opportunities to add new or different multi-purpose amenities to reach more residents.
+Potential park candidates include, but are not limited to: - Eldorado Park, including developing a major splash pad and reviewing either the decommission or total revitalization of the outdoor pool upon the end of its lifecycle, supported through the requisite business case.